tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Bart-Writeup.md

 ![loginx](/assets/{{ imgDir }}/loginx.png)

 To see how a login request looks like, we can attempt to login with a random username and password using the built-in Burp Suite browser.
-The request, shown above, is a POST request which contains the parameters `csrf`, `username`, `password` and `login`.
+The request, shown below, is a POST request which contains the parameters `csrf`, `user_name`, `user_password` and `action`.
 The first parameter is a CSRF token which is a string containing random characters.
 CSRF tokens are normally submitted together with forms to ensure that cross-domain requests require read-access to the domain they are targetting.
 This prevents one domain's JavaScript from doing things on another domain without user consent.

 ![loginx2](/assets/{{ imgDir }}/loginx2.png)

 ![loginForm](/assets/{{ imgDir }}/loginForm.png)

 If we inspect the source code of the login page, we can see that the CSRF token is included in the login form.
-This token changes every time the login form is reloaded and should thus be different with every log in attempt.
+This token changes every time the login form is loaded and should thus be different with every log in attempt.
 This means that the login form should be loaded before each authentication attempt in a brute force attack, since the login form contains a valid value for the CSRF token.
 Fortunately, Burp Suite supports macros which makes it possible to dynamically set the value of the `CSRF` variable.
 We can find the macro configurations by clicking the `Project options` tab and pressing the `Sessions` subtab.

-TODO: Background on macros?
-TODO: CSRF token bakground?

 ![macro](/assets/{{ imgDir }}/macro.png)